Member-only story

 Why Quantity Should Be Your Priority (Redux)

-Quantity as a structure for creative practice, experimentation, and motivation
+practice, experimentation, and motivation

 Herbert Lui